DebojitNath/DebojitNath/README.md

 I’m building my career at the intersection of **Machine Learning** and **Backend Engineering**.
 My primary interest is in ML and Data Science — I enjoy Python-based model building, data work, and understanding how intelligent systems behave.
-At the same time, I maintain strong skills in **Java and DSA**, because scalable backend systems are essential for deploying real ML workflows.
+At the same time, I maintain strong skills in **Java and Python**, because scalable backend systems are essential for deploying real ML workflows.

 ---